rchaurase/docs/src/getting-started-2-architect.rst

 4. Writing the updated `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_ form definition into the :file:`formDef.json` file in the same location as the :file:`exampleForm.xlsx` file.

 .. note::
+  **Manual Saving (When Automatic Saving Fails)**

+  .. this instruction is needed when automatic saving fails in this case these .

+  In case you encounter an error with the :guilabel:`Save to File System` button (e.g., "Something went wrong!
+Please save the file manually"), follow these steps to manually save the generated JSON:

+  1. Copy the JSON output displayed in the output window.
+  2. Open a text editor (like Notepad, VSCode, or Sublime Text).
+  3. Paste the JSON into a new file.
+  4. Save the file with the name `formDef.json` in the same location as the `exampleForm.xlsx` file (typically :file:`app/config/tables/exampleForm/forms/exampleForm`).
+  5. Repeat this process for any other files that failed to save (e.g., :file:`definition.csv`, :file:`properties.csv`), if needed.

   The :file:`definition.csv` and :file:`properties.csv` files are updated because the *form_id* is the same as the *table_id*.

 On the :program:`Chrome` Browser, click on the :guilabel:`Preview` tab.
 Click on :guilabel:`Purge Database`.
 This will delete the earlier *Example Form* data table -- a necessary step because we are adding a :th:`Color` column to that data table.
 Select :guilabel:`exampleForm` if you do not already have that form open.